How to Properly Use POST Links

 }

-The attribute has been available since Nette Application 3.2, and you can learn more about its capabilities on the page How to use the #Requires attribute.
+This attribute is available since Nette Application 3.2.
+You can learn more about its capabilities on the How to Use the #Requires Attribute page.

 #[Requires(methods: 'POST')]